pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-docker-configs.md

 This is my config data
 ```

+## Best practices

+When using Docker Configs, it's important to follow best practices to ensure efficient and secure management of your configuration data:

+- **Use for Non-Sensitive Data Only**: Given that Docker Configs are not encrypted at rest, use them only for non-sensitive configuration data.
+Store any sensitive information like passwords or API keys in Docker Secrets instead.
+- **Naming Conventions and Organization**: Use clear and consistent naming conventions for your configs.
+This approach helps in quickly identifying the purpose of each config and its associated services.
+- **Avoid Large Config Files**: Since Docker Configs have a size limitation, avoid using them for very large configuration files.
+Instead, consider splitting large configurations into smaller, more manageable pieces.
+- **Documentation**: Document your configuration management strategy, including how configs are named, structured, and updated.
+This documentation is invaluable for new team members and for maintaining consistency across your deployments.

+By following these best practices, you can maximize the benefits of Docker Configs in managing your application's configuration data effectively and securely.

 ## Challenges and considerations

 Docker Configs, similar to Docker Secrets, provide a useful way to manage configuration data in Docker environments, particularly in Docker Swarm.
 However, they also come with their own set of challenges and considerations: